-- Adults Are Useless: As far as the school is although Willie tries to help, he could've at least stayed with Lisa and not worry about the paper towels.
+- Adults Are Useless: As far as the school goes.
+Although Willie tries to help, he could've at least stayed with Lisa and not worried about the paper towels.

 - Dumbass Has a Point: Homer actually does make a good point about baby safety.

 - The Fourth Wall Will Not Protect You: The last shot of the episode is Francine sniffing about in her rampage before apparently catching the audience's nerd scent and lunging at the camera.